Hallucinations and dementia

 Visual hallucinations are more common in people with dementia with Lewy bodies, and often take the form of complex, vivid and very realistic hallucinations of people or animals.
 They often last for several minutes and happen often.

 Hallucinations can be extremely distressing, and can lead to the person with dementia becoming frightened and in need of support.
 However, some people find the hallucinations pleasant or comforting.
 It often depends on what they are hallucinating and how others respond.

 Drug treatments are often not that helpful for people with dementia.
 However hallucinations, particularly in people with dementia with Lewy bodies, may respond to anti-dementia drugs.

 Antipsychotic medication can sometimes help to reduce severe or distressing hallucinations.
 They should only be used when other treatments have not worked, as they can cause unpleasant or dangerous side-effects.
 This medication should be regularly reviewed.

 People with dementia with Lewy bodies are at particular risk of severe harmful reactions to antipsychotic medication.
-For more information see Drugs for behavioural and psychological symptoms in dementia.
+For more information see Non-drug approaches to changes in mood and behaviour.

 How can you tell if someone is hallucinating?